ietf-wg-ohai/oblivious-http/draft-ietf-ohai-ohttp.md

 follow the same process to derive values for `aead_key` and `aead_nonce`, using their sending HPKE context, `sctxt`, as the HPKE context, `context`.

-The Client uses these values to decrypt `ct` using the `Open` function provided by the AEAD.
+The Client uses these values to decrypt `ct` using the AEAD function `Open`.
 Decrypting might produce an error, as follows:

 ~~~ pseudocode
 response, error = Open(aead_key, aead_nonce, "", ct)